THE WEB NEEDS A REALISTIC REVOLUTION

 If humanity was to replace the existing centralized web with a solely decentralized web, the result would be hyper catastrophic.
 The web is the vehicle that transports money in this global modern economy.
 If the web slows down so does the global economy.
 Imagine if trades on the New York Stock Exchange took seconds to minutes to hours to validate or send on the network.
 Then take into account that the trade request had an immediate cost to it.
 To put it bluntly our global economy, that requires nano seconds of speed, would drastically slow down and come to a dramatic crash.
 A solely decentralized web is slower, more difficult to develop for, offsets costs to users, lacks true real-time features, have bloated protocols that are on-top of existing data transport protocols, unpredictable, and miss all the core issues that are actually broken with the web.

-From a scalability perspective every service becomes limited to the the decentralized networks capabilities, consensus algorithm, computational ability, transaction speed, and data propagation just to name a few.
+From a scalability perspective every service becomes limited by the decentralized network’s capabilities, consensus algorithm, computational ability, transaction speed, and data propagation just to name a few.
 If Amazon a company that relies on delivering pages to it’s users in milliseconds and completing requests in the smallest time frame possible “Web 3.0” would cost them billions a year.
 It’s safe to say Amazon’s capabilities go far beyond that of Waves and EOS combined.
 It’s safe to say the resources required to serve Netflix isn’t viable on BSV yet alone Twitter.
 It’s accurate to say that if the New York Stock Exchange opted for a solely decentralized network it would throw the global economy into a dreadfully slow swamp.
 All while costing more to have even a fraction of the performance.
 Instead of focusing on equally slow outcomes we should focus on a diverse set of outcomes only limited by each service’s abilities.
 A network should always favor equal opportunity of equal outcome if it were ever designed to be efficacious.

 It seems that more and more “Web 3.0” projects admit, in some way shape or form, that the benefits of centralized topologies can’t be ignored.
 Then they proceed to justify why their supposedly decentralized network needs these centralized components.
 Which makes their entire mission of creating a decentralized web self-defeating, pointless, or at worse criminal false advertisement.
 If the idea is to make a decentralized network and your network adopts centralized components as key parts then congrats you no longer have a decentralized network.
 The crypto space has seen this time and time again projects come out the gate saying they are decentralized only to fault to the reality and admittedly become centralized.
 It seems to the case that every time investors put money into a Web 3.0 decentralized web project they get a poorly constructed centralized web, claiming to be decentralized, that would crash the global economy if it even attempted to replace the current web.